 Peterhead boss Jim McInally has fears about part-time clubs being able to start the new season.

-However, breaches of public health guidelines by eight Aberdeen players and Celtic’s Boli Bolingoli have plunged the game into turmoil.
+However, breaches of Covid-19 guidelines by eight Aberdeen players and Celtic’s Boli Bolingoli have plunged the game into turmoil.

-Lower leagues clubs are set to start their seasons in the League Cup on October 6 with the Championship, League One and League Two campaigns beginning 11 days later.
+Lower league clubs are set to start their seasons in the League Cup on October 6 with the Championship, League One and League Two campaigns beginning 11 days later.

-Unlike full-time clubs, for part-timers it seems almost impossible to form bio-bubbles with players and staff having jobs away from football.
+Unlike full-time clubs, for part-timers it seems almost impossible to form bubbles, as players and staff have jobs away from football.

-As a result Blue Toon gaffer McInally is concerned lower league clubs may not be allowed to start their seasons – or will have to kick-off without fans – two outcomes that would have grim financial ramifications.
+As a result, Blue Toon gaffer McInally, pictured, is concerned they may not be allowed to start their seasons, or will have to kick off without fans – two outcomes that would have grim financial ramifications.

-“If it wasn’t for furlough then just about every part-time club would be out of business by now.
+“If it wasn’t for the furlough scheme, then just about every part-time club would be out of business by now.

 “There needs to be a serious discussion about this.”

-“I don’t see the reason we should be doing it (testing twice a week) because we’re not in a bubble that full-time teams are in, they’re in a bubble, but we’re not we have to go to our work during the day.
+He added: “I don’t see the reason we should be doing it, because we’re not in a bubble that full-time teams are in.
+They’re in a bubble, but we’re not – we have to go to our work during the day.

 “I understand the full-time process, but at part-time level it doesn’t make sense.
-It would be helpful if we could get a vindication of why we need to do it because it doesn’t make sense.
+It would be helpful if we could get it verified why we need to do it, because it doesn’t make sense.